-This is an extract from my Doctoral thesis, which was recently granted by the University of New South Wales.
+This is an extract from my Doctoral thesis, which was granted by the University of New South Wales.
 If you’re interested in reading the full version (warning: it’s 107,000 words), just click on the image below to be taken to a PDF.

 Moral diversity is often dismissed as being something to explain away en route to discovering the correct answers to moral questions, particularly by those who adopt a realist metaethical perspective.

 In this thesis I argue that moral diversity is actually far more interesting than this perspective might suggest, and that understanding the causes and dynamics of moral diversity can tell us something about the nature of morality itself.

 I draw on the tools of evolutionary biology, game theory and moral psychology to give an account of the existence and variation of moral and norms, and how they change over time.